-- [2] Immense regions of sea ice encircle the Antarctic continent, stretching far into the Southern Ocean and seasonally expanding and contracting the cryosphere.
-The existence of this natural barrier is fundamental to the survival of the ice shelves and ice tongues that abound along the continent's coastline [Squire et al., 1994; Cathles et al., 2009].
-But sea ice is also an immensely geophysically significant substance itself, which, for example, influences marine ecology and affects the global climate system.
-The latter contribution is largely due to the summer ice albedo feedback mechanism [Hall, 2004], but other factors, such as the production of dense water during freezing and the expulsion of fresh water during melting are also important [Feltham, 2008]. - [3] The ocean wave motion that most affects sea ice, the topic of this work, is confined to a dynamic region known as the marginal ice zone (MIZ) that reaches for tens to hundreds of kilometers from the ice margin into the ice pack [Squire et al., 1995].
+Immense regions of sea ice encircle the Antarctic continent, stretching far into the 21 Southern Ocean and seasonally expanding and contracting the cryosphere.
+The existence 22 of this natural barrier is fundamental to the survival of the ice shelves and ice tongues that 23 abound the continent's coastline [Squire et al., 1994; Cathles et al., 2009].
+But sea ice is 24 also an immensely geophysically significant substance itself, which, for example, influences 25 marine ecology and affects the global climate system.
+The latter contribution is largely 26 due to the summer ice albedo feedback mechanism [Hall, 2004], but other factors, such 27 as the production of dense water during freezing and the expulsion of fresh water during 28 melting are also important [Feltham, 2008].
+29

+The ocean wave motion that most affects sea ice, the topic of this work, is confined to a dynamic region known as the marginal ice zone (MIZ) that reaches for tens to hundreds of kilometers from the ice margin into the ice pack [Squire et al., 1995].
 Thereabout the ocean surface is a mixture of sea ice and open water, where the ice consists of many different floes of varying shapes and sizes that are free to move their position within the mélange when acted upon by winds and waves.

-- [4] The proportion of a wave that withstands reflection at the ice edge and is transmitted into the pack causes the ice floes to flex.
-In doing so, a strain is imposed on the ice that may weaken it and, if large enough, cause fracture and subsequent breakup [Langhorne et al., 2001].
-As the wave progresses deeper into the ice pack, it is attenuated through diffraction that arises as it meets each floe in its path, and additionally by other natural agents such as hysteresis in the sea ice and collisions between nearby floes [Squire et al., 1995].
-An intimate relationship between the configuration of the ice cover in the MIZ and the traveling waves arises whereby the ice cover removes energy from the waves while the waves determine the morphology of the ice cover.
-Evidence of this is seen in the formation of floes into zones of increasing diameter ordered in distance away from the ice edge [Squire and Moore, 1980]. - [5] Although rising temperatures are believed to be the primary threat to sea ice, it is conjectured that its effect is compounded by ocean waves.
-Direct wave-induced melting has been confirmed as significant by Wadhams et al. [1979], especially in the outer regions of the MIZ.
-However, penetrating ocean waves also act to break up floes, allowing increased contact between local open water and ice, which hastens the annihilation of sea ice indirectly under summer conditions at least.
-Disturbing the balance between waves and sea ice with a reduction in the strength, compaction, and extent of the ice cover leads to increased wave activity and a corresponding amplification of these direct and indirect destructive agents, thus defining a positive feedback loop.
-In addition to these climatological implications, the presence of
+The proportion of a wave that withstands reflection at the ice edge and is transmitted into the pack causes the ice floes to flex.
+In doing so, a strain is imposed on the ice that may weaken it and, if large enough, cause fracture and subsequent break up [Langhorne et al., 2001].
+As the wave progresses deeper into the ice pack it is attenuated through diffraction that arises as it meets each floe in its path, and additionally by other natural agents such as hysteresis in the sea ice and collisions between nearby floes [Squire et al.,

+1995].
+An intimate relationship between the configuration of the ice cover in the MIZ and the traveling waves arises, whereby the ice cover removes energy from the waves, whilst the waves determine the morphology of the ice cover.
+Evidence of this is seen in the formation of floes into zones of increasing diameter, ordered in distance away from the ice edge [Squire and Moore, 1980].

+Although rising temperatures are believed to be the primary threat to sea ice, it is con-47 jectured that its effect is compounded by ocean waves.
+Direct wave-induced melting has 48 been confirmed as significant by Wadhams et al. [1979], especially in the outer regions of 49 the MIZ.
+However, penetrating ocean waves also act to break up floes allowing increased 50 contact between local open water and ice, which will hasten the annihilation of sea ice 51 indirectly under summer conditions at least.
+Disturbing the balance between waves and 52 sea ice with a reduction in the strength, compaction and extent of the ice cover, leads 53 to increased wave activity and a corresponding amplification of these direct and indirect 54 destructive agents, thus defining a positive feedback loop.
+In addition to these climato-55 logical implications, the presence of waves in regions of sea ice is a consideration for the engineering activities that take place in its vicinity.
+57